abcrun/whiskers/README.md

 	Whiskers.create(template) //create template
 ### Parameters (参数)
 ###### .render(template,data,fn)
-- `template:Required` -- A string stands for template or template created by `Whiskers.create(template)`.
+- `template:Required` -- A string stands for the template or an template object created by `Whiskers.create(template)`.
-- `data:Optional` -- The Data To be Filled.
+- `data:Optional` -- The data for the template.
 - `fn:Optional` -- A function excutes when rendering.

 ###### template (模板)